 How does Froneri support its employees, from the skeletal workforce at the manufacturing plant, to the corporate roles with a work-from-home setup?

-We adapted a blended working model where essential production employees reported in the factory, while our office staff are connected from home.
+We adapted a blended working model where essential production employees reported in the factory, while our office staff is connected from home.
 Even prior to the pandemic, the company had an existing Flexible Work arrangement policy, hence already giving the team a head start when the government declared the ECQ last March.